&buffer

 This feature will increase the size of the audio and video playout delay by means of tweaking the webRTC jitter buffer pipeline (or a related buffer).

-While in theory this option can also help to improve video and audio quality, as a larger playback buffer can help reduce the effects of network jitter and packet loss, it's not a miracle solution in this regard.
+While in theory this option can also help to improve video and audio quality, as a larger playback buffer should help reduce the effects of network jitter and packet loss, it's not a miracle solution in this regard.
 Adding 200-ms of buffer delay using this feature is worth trying however, as some users have reported it has helped improve their connections.

 Example values